 Hey Lin-Manuel, here’s some fodder for your next musical: A 2018 survey found that only 17% of grads would prefer being gifted a ticket to Hamilton on Broadway vs. an equivalent payment toward their student loans.

 As Hamilton’s George Washington might say, “Dying is easy, young man.
 Living [with student loans] is harder.”

 We’re all well aware of the burden of mounting student loan debt.
 Since it directly affects many of our closest friends and family, here’s how you can help them enjoy this holiday season a little more by gifting student loan payments.

-Give cash.
 There aren’t many arguments against the appeal of a good ol’ cash gift.
 Your friend or loved one might appreciate those dollars even more when you give them money specifically to help pay down their loans.

-Do it together.
 Sit down with your family member or friend and have them walk you through making a payment on their behalf.
 It’s an easy way to get it done together, so you don’t have to jump through any hoops on your own.

 It’s easy to forget that many of us, particularly millennials, value experiences over things.
 By gifting a student loan payment, you’re freeing the graduate to spend their money elsewhere (on travel, for example), while paying down the very ‘thing’ that most prevents them from attaining financial freedom.
 It’s an important reminder as to why material gifts are losing sway, and a chance for all of us to refocus our resources on gifting that directly improves life satisfaction and wellbeing.

 In the end, isn’t that what we most want for the ones we love?

 This publication is not intended to provide legal, tax or accounting advice.
 You should consult with your own tax, legal and accounting advisors before engaging in any transaction.